obinnameso/movie_recommender_project/README.md

 <img src = "https://github.com/obinnameso/movie_recommender_project/blob/main/imgs/movie_count_by_genre.png?raw=true">
 </p>

-We trained some models for the collaborative filtering method of recommendation and the SVD (Sigular Value Decomposition) perfomred best using RSME score as a metric and was used in the streamlit app for demonstration of how the model works.
+We trained some models for the collaborative filtering method of recommendation and the SVD ++ ('Sigular Value Decomposition plus' which is a variant of the SVD model) perfomred best having the lowest RSME score which was used as an evaluation metric.
+We thereby used the model in the streamlit app for demonstration of how the model works.
 We used comet to track the experiments using different models and the result is shown in the chart below:

 <p align = 'center'>
 <img width = '800' height = '400' src = "https://github.com/obinnameso/movie_recommender_project/blob/main/imgs/comet_experiment.png?raw=true">